BND Hamburger Icon

 Threat Detection

-Veriato’s flagship Cerebral platform combines user and entity analytics with activity monitoring.
-In practice, this means that the platform uses AI to spot anomalies in employees’ behavior, attitude or even their use of language.
-While this technology is always a work in progress (machine learning often starts from a relatively low base), the software offers daily risk scoring that is displayed in a dashboard format for instant oversight of risky behavior across your business.
-Keep in mind that the lower plans don’t offer this function.
+Veriato’s platform combines user and entity analytics with activity monitoring.
+In practice, that means the platform uses AI to spot anomalies in employees’ behavior, attitude or even use of language.
+The technology is always a work in progress (machine learning often starts from a relatively low base), but the software offers daily risk scoring that is displayed in a dashboard format for instant oversight of risky behavior across your business.
+Keep in mind that the lower plans don’t offer the function.

 Granular Recording